braunagn/JoeyGPT/README.md

 # personalityGPT
-SFT on a pre-trained GPT to turn it into a chatbot with a specific personality
+SFT on a pre-trained GPT to turn it into a chatbot that sounds like Joey from the tv show Friends.